 Semester 3 Philosophy of Innovation, 10 credits Quantitative and Qualitative Methods, 10 credits Optional courses, 10 credits

 The teaching consists of lectures, group exercises, labs, seminars, project work and field trips.
 During the programme you will attend seminars where you, together with other students, discuss concrete business problems and different cases.
 Many courses contain project work in small groups.
 The programme takes place in Uppsala.

-The teachers in the programme are active researchers with deep expertise in their fields.
-Also, close ties with the industry are ensured in the form of field trips, guest lectures and various projects, where you will meet people with extensive experience of innovation outside the university.
+The teachers in the programme are active researchers with extensive expertise in their fields.
+Also, close ties with the industry are ensured in the form of field trips, guest lectures and various projects, where you will meet people with considerable experience of innovation outside the university.

 Technology and knowledge-intensive companies have a great need for well-trained people who understand technology and also business, management and innovation.
 In other words, there is a great need for people with a broad expertise in several areas of knowledge who want to lead and drive development and innovation forward.
 We therefore work determinedly to train you to successfully manage complex problems where technology, organisation, business, and markets, meet and interact.